top of page

 Relax, Netflix is Not Going Bankrupt.

-Go ahead and cancel your membership, Netflix will be fine.
+Go ahead and rage cancel your membership, Netflix will be just fine.

 Ever since word got out about Netflix’s new password sharing rule, people online have been freaking out.
-I keep seeing user generated content (social media posts) and news articles where the comment section is just riddled with clueless paranoid Netflix users.
+I keep seeing social media posts, and news articles, where the comment section is just riddled with clueless paranoid Netflix users.
 From college students, to divorcees, to people who are using someone else’s password, there is no shortage of “backlash” and “venting” online.

 All I see on a daily basis is dozens, if not hundreds, of people leaving comments such as: